intel/sgx-ra-sample/README.md

  * [https://software.intel.com/en-us/sgx-sdk/download](Intel SGX SDK and Platform Software for Windows)

 * Install OpenSSL 1.1.0 for Windows.
-The [Win64 OpenSSL v1.1.0 package from Shining Light Productions](https://slproweb.com/products/Win32OpenSSL.html) is recommended.
+The [Win64 OpenSSL v1.1.0 package from Shining Light Productions](https://slproweb.com/products/Win32OpenSSL.html) is recommended. **Select the option to copy the DLL's to your Windows system directory.**

+* Download [applink.c](https://github.com/openssl/openssl/blob/master/ms/applink.c) from GitHub and install it to OpenSSL's `include\openssl` directory.

 * Install libcurl 7 for Windows.
-The [curl distribution from winampplugins.co.uk](https://winampplugins.co.uk/curl/) is recommended because it was built against OpenSSL using Visual Studio 2015, and has no external dependencies.
-This package includes a certificate bundle, libraries, and the headers necessary for development.
+The [cURL distribution from Confused by Code](http://www.confusedbycode.com/curl/) is recommended because it was built against OpenSSL using Visual Studio 2015, has no external dependencies, and is packaged with an installer.
+It includes a certificate bundle, libraries, and the headers necessary for development (though **you'll need to choose the advanced install option to include the headers**).
+Note that this is an older build of cURL (7.46.0 as of this writing).
+You may be able to find newer builds of the complete libcurl package.

+* Copy `libcurl.dll` to your Windows system directory (generally `C:\WINDOWS\SYSTEM32`).

 #### Configure and Compile